-The EEF decided that the target for recruitment would be 104 schools and that recruitment would be defined by the signing of MoUs and the subsequent nomination of pupils to participate in the trial.
+The EEF decided, in agreement with the project teams, that the target for recruitment would be 104 schools and that recruitment would be defined by the signing of MoUs and the subsequent nomination of pupils to participate in the trial.
+Recruitment could continue beyond this number, in case schools withdrew.

-At the deadline for recruitment, 115 schools met these criteria but 2 schools withdrew before pretest and randomisation; 6 schools had smaller cohorts and nominated 9 pupils (as agreed in the nomination procedures) and the remaining schools nominated 10 pupils, so the total number of pupils nominated is 1124.
+At the deadline for recruitment, 118 schools met these criteria but 5 schools withdrew before pretest and randomisation; 6 schools had smaller cohorts and nominated 9 pupils (as agreed in the nomination procedures) and the remaining schools nominated 10 pupils, so the total number of pupils nominated is 1124.

-A new power calculation was implemented using PowerUp (Dong & Maynard, 2013) to calculate the minimum detectable effect size (MDES) after recruitment.
+A new power calculation was implemented using PowerUp (Dong & Maynard, 2013) to calculate the minimum detectable effect size (MDES).
 Appendix 2 presents the calculation for a pre- and post-test correlation r=0.7 at levels 1 and 0.63 at level 2.
 This calculation estimated the MDES for this sample and with these assumptions as 0.19.